 After a few days of my office supply bliss, things got real.
 I had received my class roster.
 Now, there were actual, real little humans for which I was going to be responsible.
 My excitement turned to nervousness as I struggled to pronounce many of the names on my list.
 I realized that I needed a crash course in the culture of the surrounding community to ensure I could relate to my students.

 How did I do this, you ask?

-I recognized that the learning was not solely going to come from teaching curriculum.
+I recognized that the learning was not solely going to come from the teaching curriculum.
 I learned the value of investing in the surrounding community through students’ families and culture.
 My days extended to participate in baptisms, birthday parties and many other family celebrations within the community.
 In order to build trust in the classroom, I had to reach outside the four walls of my classroom.

-As a teacher, it is so important to invest energies into learning about students, their background, their interests and their home lives.
+As a teacher, it is so important to invest energies into learning about students, their background, their interests, and their home lives.
 This first year helped me learn that it is not the room that makes the classroom – it’s the people.

 This experience opened my eyes to the many subcultures that can be within a community.
 At the end of the day, the materials and bulletin boards are great, but it is the people, the culture and the building of relationships that make a classroom.

 We need to take the time to get to know our students.
 La lengua, la comida y la familia from my first class became a part of my language, my cuisine and my family.

 This was when I truly understood how culture influences learning.